 In any case, using the wind seems primary.
 A sea kayak and a traction kite is a simple place to start which can be augmented as necessary.

-My kayak of choice is the Coaster by Mariner Kayaks, a short high-volume boat with less drag than longer hulls at cruising speeds (up to about 4 knots).
+My kayak of choice is the Coaster by Mariner Kayaks, a short but high-volume boat with less drag than longer hulls at cruising speeds (up to about 4 knots).
 The very similar F1 skin-on-frame design of Cape Falcon Kayaks is also interesting.

-Most traction kites designed for use on water are leading-edge inflatable but I’m more interested in self-inflating foils like the Hydra of Powerkites.de, and single-surface NPW kites which are stable/rugged/inexpensive, and fly in very little wind.
+Most traction kites designed for use on water are leading-edge inflatable but I'm more interested in self-inflating foils like the Hydra of Powerkites.de, and single-surface NPW kites which are stable/rugged/inexpensive, and fly in very little wind.
+In any case, these augment a single-line sparless kite, which leaves the hands free for other things.

 Even with their advantages, recumbent bicycles did not appeal to me until I saw one made by Georgi Geogiev and bought my own soon after.
 I’ve used it for many years and developed a great appreciation for the geometry.